holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 ![torsion restraint](/figures/torsion_restraint.png)

+Now, since our CTA 100-mer has 100 glucose monomers that need to be restrained in 4C1, and there are 6 torsions that define a pyranose ring pucker, we have 600 rst blocks to write in our restraint file.
+Not fun to do by hand.
+So, we will write a python script to automate this.

+**To be continued.**

 For now, here is a short video of the collapse, with CTA shown in twister format in VMD: